-Arrangements for coordinating SEND provision.
+Arrangements for coordinating SEND provision

-1. The Head of School and Senior Leaders will meet with each Class Teacher at least once a year to review class groups.
+1. The Headteacher and senior leaders will meet with each class teacher at least once a year to review class groups.

-2. At other times, the Head of School / Deputy Head Teacher / SENCo will be alerted to newly arising concerns as they occur.
+2. At other times, the Headteacher/Deputy Headteacher/SENCo will be alerted to newly arising concerns as they occur.